 B.1.2b National Implementation Sampling Specifics

-For the national implementation of the Home Health Care CAHPS Survey, each participating HHA will send to its contracted survey vendor each month a patient sample frame containing information about each patient who received home health care during the sample month, with sufficient information for the vendor to determine exclusions and with information needed for both fielding the survey and for patient-mix adjustment.
-The survey vendor will remove from the sample frame patients who do not meet survey eligibility requirements and then draw a random sample of the remaining patients.
+For the national implementation of the Home Health Care CAHPS Survey, each participating HHA sends to its contracted survey vendor each month a patient sample frame containing information about each patient who received home health care during the sample month, with sufficient information for the vendor to determine exclusions and with information needed for both fielding the survey and for patient-mix adjustment.
+The survey vendor removes from the sample frame patients who do not meet survey eligibility requirements and then draws a random sample of the remaining patients.

-Survey vendors working under contract with HHAs will be instructed to use a reliable program to generate random numbers for sampling.
-The Centers for Medicare & Medicaid Services (CMS) will recommend that survey vendors use the free program RATSTATS, available from the Department of Health and Human Services, Office of Inspector General website, or some other validated sample selection program such as SAS to select the sample.
-The sampling procedure recommended is simple random sampling, but disproportionate and proportional stratified random sampling may be allowed since some HHAs may want to analyze their own data and view survey results for individual branches.
-HHAs that deviate from simple random sampling (using disproportionate sampling) will be required to request an exception and obtain approval from CMS.
-An exception will be permitted if the minimum sample is 10 per strata and the information needed to crease weights is reported to RTI.
+Survey vendors working under contract with HHAs are instructed to use a reliable program to generate random numbers for sampling.
+The Centers for Medicare & Medicaid Services (CMS) recommends that survey vendors use the free program RATSTATS, available from the Department of Health and Human Services, Office of Inspector General website, or some other validated sample selection program such as SAS to select the sample.
+The sampling procedure recommended is simple random sampling, but disproportionate and proportional stratified random sampling isallowed since some HHAs want to analyze their own data and view survey results for individual branches.
+HHAs that deviate from simple random sampling (using disproportionate sampling) are required to request an exception and obtain approval from CMS.
+An exception is permitted if the minimum sample is 10 per strata and the information needed to weight the data is reported to CMS.

+The national survey is fielded on a rolling basis, and the results for each quarter merged with data from the 3 immediately preceding quarters and analyzed.
 Although the national implementation sampling is conducted on a monthly basis (with the survey initiated for each monthly sample within 3 weeks after the sample month ends), data from four quarters will be accrued, aggregated, analyzed, and reported on a quarterly basis, with the data from the most current quarter replacing data from the oldest of the four quarters.
 For 4 calendar quarters, a minimum of 300 completed surveys is the target for each participating HHA.
-If an HHA’s patient population is too small to yield 300 completed surveys, a census will be surveyed.
+If an HHA’s patient population is too small to yield 300 completed surveys, a census must be surveyed.
 The 300 completed surveys needed for analysis is derived from the formula for the precision of a proportion with the estimate at .5, the confidence interval of about +/- 0.05, and a confidence level of 95%.
 (Many agencies, with a substantial sampling fraction, can achieve a higher precision because of the finite population correction factor.)

-In the national implementation of the Home Health Care CAHPS Survey, the number of patients needed for selection each month to yield a minimum of 300 completed surveys per year (25 per month) will ultimately be determined by each HHA and its survey vendor.
-These will differ by HHA.
-The mode of administration of the survey will be an important determining factor in response rates.
-Using the estimated response above, the estimated sample sizes for HHAs participating in the national implementation of the Home Health Care CAHPS Survey are the following:
+In the national implementation of the Home Health Care CAHPS Survey, the number of patients needed for selection each month to yield a minimum of 300 completed surveys per year (25 per month) is ultimately determined by each HHA and its survey vendor.
+Each agency survey vendor uses its experience on other surveys with home health patients and/or other similar populations, the data collection mode, and expected response rates as guides for calculating the monthly sample sizes that are needed for the Home Health Care CAHPS Survey.